jhu-saw/sawAtracsysFusionTrack/README.md

 ## Firmware and SDK revision

 As of August 2020, the SDKs provided by Atracsys are NOT backward compatible nor are the firmwares.
 So, the SDK version you must download and use depends on the hardware/firmware you have.
 The Atracsys web site has compatibility tables.
+See https://www.atracsys-measurement.com/support/support-download-fusiontrack/

 At JHU, our oldest device has:
 * hardware: 2.0.2.32